elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 You could see this by looking at the default
 [view component](../react-search-ui-views/src/PagingInfo.js).

-NOTE: in React, your view prop could be expressed using a functional component
+NOTE: In React, your view prop could be expressed using a functional component
 instead:

 ```jsx